y-arjun-y/arjunyadav/blog-posts/distillation-of-the-offense-defense-balance-of-scientific-knowledge.md

 Say we had an AI system that could detect AI misuse.
 What would happen to the defensive benefit of AI research then?

 If research is published on AI misuse detection, **AI systems could simply be trained against such detection systems**.
+Thus, the value of such research will depend on the limits of the detection systems.

 Further, it may not be feasible to deploy such AI systems that can detect misuse due to cost or privacy concerns.

-> In sum, the security value of publication, if reliant on improving detection systems, will depend on the practical limits of those detection systems.

 ### Counterfactual possession of AI Knowledge